Rapid7 acquires Kubernetes security startup Alcide for $50M – TechCrunch

 Brian Johnson, SVP of Cloud Security at Rapid7 says that this requires a specialized kind of security product and that’s why his company is buying Alcide.
 “Companies operating in the cloud need to be able to identify and respond to risk in real time, and looking at cloud infrastructure or containers independently simply doesn’t provide enough context to truly understand where you are vulnerable,” he explained.

-“With the addition of Alcide, we can help organizations obtain comprehensive, unified visibility across their entire cloud infrastructure and cloud native applications so that they can continue to rapidly innovate while still remaining secure,” he added.
+“With the addition of Alcide, we can help organizations obtain comprehensive, unified visibility across their entire cloud infrastructure and cloud-native applications so that they can continue to rapidly innovate while still remaining secure,” he added.

 Today’s purchase builds on the company’s acquisition of DivvyCloud last April for $145 million.
-That’s almost $200 million for the two companies that allow the company to help protect cloud workloads in a fairy broad way.
+That’s almost $200 million for the two companies that allow Rapid7 to help protect cloud workloads in a fairly broad way.

-It’s also part of an industry trend with a number of Kubernetes security startups coming off the board in the last year as bigger companies look to enhance their container security chops by buying the talent and technology.
-This includes VMWare nabbing Octarine last May, Cisco getting PortShift in October and Red Hat buying StackRox last month.
+It’s also part of an industry trend with a number of Kubernetes security startups coming off the board in the last year as bigger companies look to enhance their container security chops by buying talent and technology.
+This includes VMware nabbing Octarine last May, Cisco getting PortShift in October and Red Hat buying StackRox last month.

 Alcide was founded in 2016 in Tel Aviv, part of the active Israeli security startup scene.
 It raised about $12 million along the way, according to Crunchbase data.